-The Medicines and Healthcare products Regulatory Agency or MHRA makes sure the medicines we take are safe.
+The Medicines and Healthcare products Regulatory Agency (MHRA) makes sure the medicines we take are safe.
 There are around 20,000 different medicines available in the UK.
 Once a medicine is on the market, the MHRA and the drug manufacturers continue to monitor it for any unforeseen problems.
-Should an issue develop, or the safety of a medication come into question, the agency has the power to withdraw a product from the market, a recall, and to suspend production.
+Should an issue develop, or the safety of a medication come into question, the agency has the power to withdraw a product from the market - a recall - and to suspend production.

-The MHRA works closely with the European regulator, the European Medicines Agency (EMA), which licences medicines and medical devices across Europe.
+The MHRA works closely with the European regulator, the European Medicines Agency (EMA), which licenses medicines and medical devices across Europe.

 When is a drug recall announced?

 A drug recall occurs when a prescription or over-the-counter medicine is removed from the market because it is found to be either defective or potentially harmful.

 The MHRA’s Defective Medicines Report Centre (DMRC) issues alerts to healthcare professionals, hospitals, GP surgeries and wholesalers to tell them when a medicine is being recalled or when there are concerns about the quality that will affect its safety or effectiveness.
 These alerts are graded according to the seriousness of the threat to the public’s health.

 Class 1 requires immediate recall because the product poses a serious or life-threatening risk to health.

 Class 2 specifies a recall within 48 hours because the defect could harm the patient but is not life-threatening.

 Class 3 requires action to be taken within five days because the defect is unlikely to harm patients and is being carried out for reasons other than patient safety.